 Making the Widgeon a lot more weatherproof became a priority and the two cockpit roof glazing panels were re-fitted on 24th May 2003.

 Seven days later work started on glazing the doors and the multi-section windscreen (above left).
 On 21st June the rotor blades were cleaned ready for painting (above right) and more corroded rivets were replaced.

 On 24th June the Widgeon was collected from The Museum and transported to St.Mawgan, in Cornwall, where it was painted in its 1958 Bristow colour scheme, before being taken to RAF Fairford in July 2003.

-G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was completed with the exception of the windscreen glazing which, in 2015, continues to require attention.
+G-AOZE was returned to The Museum on 19th August 2003 and was put on public display in the Main Hangar where the remaining restoration work was completed with the fitting of cabin seats in March 2006, with the exception of the windscreen glazing which, in 2017, continued to require attention.